Test Catalog

 Evaluating patients with suspected antiphospholipid syndrome by identification of beta-2 glycoprotein 1 IgM and IgG antibodies

-First-line test when antiphospholipid syndrome (APS) is strongly suspected in conjunction with cardiolipin antibodies (IgG and IgM) and lupus anticoagulant testing
+First-line test when antiphospholipid syndrome is strongly suspected in conjunction with cardiolipin antibodies (IgG and IgM) and lupus anticoagulant testing

 Estimating the risk of thrombosis and/or pregnancy-related morbidity in patients with systemic lupus erythematosus